JuliettKhar/ProgrammLangFilter/README.md

-# Required files are in build filder
+# Required files are in build folder

 # Project installation:
 - git clone